asumansuenbuel/rose-studio-templates/docs/README.md

 }
 ```

-You try this out yourself by creating an instance of this scenario class or using an existing instance:
+You can try this out yourself by creating an instance of this scenario class or using an existing instance:
 - to create an instance, click on the 'Create Instance' button in the top toolbar of the connection scenario class
 - to navigate to an existing instance open the 'Instances' panel on the right side and click on one of the instances.